 Payroll is one of those words whose meaning can depend on context.
-The formal definition of a payroll is the list of people that are paid by a company for their work; basically a list of the employees.
-The word is often used in different ways.
+The list of people paid by a company for their work is a “payroll”. ; basically a list of the employees.
+The words often used in different ways.
 People might get in touch with payroll with a salary query, using it as a synonym for department.
-Other’s may say someone is on the payroll, hinting at the original meaning to say someone is employed.

 In practice, most people will have no contact or involvement in the actual payroll.
 This list will be confidential and guarded by Human Resources or a finance department’s treasury function.
 Most people’s only interaction will be their payslip.
 This is used to illustrate the broader function of the payroll.